venkateshmaisur/commands/nifi.md

 ## 7 [Configuring Knox SSO](https://docs.cloudera.com/HDPDocuments/HDF3/HDF-3.4.0/nifi-knox/content/configuring_knox_sso.html)

 If you want to use Knox SSO authentication, perform the following steps:
-1. On each cluster node with Knox installed, replace the ShiroProvider federation provider in the flow-management.xml file with the following content:
+1. On each cluster node with Knox installed, replace the ShiroProvider federation provider in the 1flow-management.xml1 file with the following content:

 ```xml
 <provider>